KITA VOLUNTEER PAGE

 2. TRAVELING TO CAMP --> Camp Address: 295 Maple Ln, Livermore, ME 04253.
 This location is an hour and a half away from Portland, Maine. --> Air Travel Details: Portland airport would probably be best to fly into!
 Bangor and Boston airports are also an option, but would be challenging to arrange carpools around.
 If you would like to arrange shared transportation from the airport to camp, please share your itinerary with us and we will try to figure out a plan!
 There is a Google Sheet that you may add your travel details to if you wish to support car pooling, or want to find a rideshare.

 3. MEALS & LODGING... --> Lodging: All Kita people will be sleeping in cabins on-site, unless other arrangements have been made.
-Kita people will be sleeping in either camper cabins with campers, volunteer-only cabins, or in the medical cabin.
-Bathrooms are available in a nearby bathhouse.
-Please note that even with the best planning, it is possible that your lodging quarters may be changed at any-time depending on needs.
-There are some pictures available from the volunteer hub website (linked on this page) --> Meals: You will dine with the campers in the dining hall for breakfast, lunch, dinner..
-Please plan to bring your own non-refrigerated (allergen free) snacks if you expect to need to eat more frequently.
-Please note, I currently have the following for food allergies/restrictions: Gluten Free., Lactose Free. --> Connectivity: Camp Kita has a no cell phone or electronics policy with the campers.
+Kita people will be sleeping in either camper cabins with campers, volunteer-only cabins, or at an abutting property in cabins.
+For those people sleeping in camper cabins, bathrooms are available in a nearby bathhouse.
+Please note that even with the best planning, it is possible that your lodging quarters may be changed at any-time depending on needs. --> Meals: You will dine with the campers in the dining hall for breakfast, lunch, dinner.
+Please plan to bring your own non-refrigerated (allergen free) snacks if you expect to need to eat more frequently. --> Connectivity: Camp Kita has a no cell phone or electronics policy with the campers.
 However, there are breaks throughout the day where you will be able to sneak away to a break zone and check your email and phones if needed during afternoon siesta and after the campers go to bed.
 The camp does have access to the internet in particular zones on campus, but the signal may not be strong enough in your cabin for reliable access.
-Please do not plan activities that require reliable internet access during camp week, and do not plan on any specific office materials to be available. --> Campus: The grounds at CCS are spread out, and sunny.
-It will be extra important to bring comfortable and secure footwear.
-In addition, flashlights and headlamps are recommended, especially for on-call evening positions.
+Please do not plan activities that require reliable internet access during camp week, and do not plan on any specific office materials to be available.

 6. PACKING LIST Assuming seasonable weather, here is our suggested packing list: Shorts Socks T-shirts Sandals that secure to feet Sneakers One sweatshirt or thin coat Pants or sweatpants Bathing suit 2 towels (one for beach / one for shower), optional: hand towel Bathroom accessories (toothpaste, toothbrush, shampoo, soap, menstrual products) Pillow Fitted Sheet (the majority of beds are twin-sized, but there are a couple random queen-sized beds off campus) Sleeping bag Water bottle Eyeglasses and case (where applicable) Sunglasses Sun Hat Watch Eye Mask & Ear Plugs (optional for common sleeping) Sunblock / bug repellent Chargers Headlamp or flashlight Self Care Items (books, journals, etc.) Umbrella (if weather permits) Rain jacket Small personal fan for sleeping (if you want) Shower Shoes Fanny Pack Please check the weather forecast to determine if you should make some additions to this list.
 We have had weeks where it is entirely rain, and weeks where temps reach the upper nineties.
 August is typically Maine’s warmest month, with average high temperatures ranging from the mid-70s to the low-80s during the day and high-50s to low-60s at night.
 There are a handful of rainy days each month, but the summer is typically dry and sunny.